TheFiveThemes/mercurius/readme.md

   - Removes the native P2 iPhone styles and the viewport meta tag that disabled zooming.

 * `style.css`
   - Lots of high specificity rules to override the parent theme.
-It's written mobile first, with media queries immediately following their default values.
+Written mobile first, with media queries immediately following their default values.

 ## Demo and Download